 Shortly after my film premiered in 2011, I signed with Samara Lectures.
-They have been an invaluable partner for the past 7 years, booking and coordinating my travel arrangements to festivals, campuses and conferences around the world.
-I’ve delivered keynotes, conducted workshops, facilitated discussions, shown up for countless post-screening Q&A’s.
-And all of these speaking engagements culminated in my TEDxSeattle talk in November 2016 titled “Why the World Needs Your Story”.
+They have booked and coordinated my travel arrangements to festivals, campuses and conferences around the world.
+I’ve delivered keynotes, conducted workshops, facilitated discussions, shown up for over 100 post-screening Q&A’s.
+These speaking engagements culminated in my TEDxSeattle talk in November 2016 titled “Why the World Needs Your Story”.

 TEDx Seattle 2016 (McCaw Hall) – presented talk titled “Why the World Needs Your Story.”